ejarzo/planet/src/pages/tshirts/index.md

     image: /img/uov-ad.png
   - description: >-
-      While the University of Vinyl is a non-accredited metaphor, the diploma ($5) currently represents a much better return on your investment than one acquired through formal schooling.
+      While the University of Vinyl is a non-accredited metaphor, the diploma ($15) currently represents a much better return on your investment than one acquired through formal schooling.
     image: /img/uov-diploma.jpg
   - description: The newest addition is the University of Vinyl shirt.
     image: /img/shirt-uov.jpg
-  - description: The dog shirt comes in green...
+  - description: The dog shirt comes in blue.
-    image: /img/shirt-dog-green.jpg
-  - description: '...and blue, though color availability somtimes varies with size.'
     image: /img/shirt-dog-blue.jpg
 ---